 - You are able to sell to clients even with cash flow problems as they find a flexible payment period beneficial and this, in turn, helps you to grow sales.

 - By offering a grace period, you show trust on customers which builds customer loyalty.

 Cons of Net 30 payment terms

 - Since you are ready to pay discounts on early payment, there are chances of your margins becoming thinner.

 - If your small business is already suffering from poor cash flow then offering Net 30 can put you in trouble

 - If you notice clients paying you much late can again cause you cash flow problem

-- In case of new clients, you can’t be sure if they would be able to pay you or not, so better avoid Net 30 option.
+- In the case of new clients, you can’t be sure if they would be able to pay you or not, so better avoid the Net 30 option.